dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 4. **Environment API token Management** - Automatically create environment API tokens with the correct roles.
 Useful for automated OneAgent deployments, integrations, training events, key rotation etc.
 5. **Automated OneAgent Deployment** - Start ec2 instances and automatically install and configure the OneAgent.
 Useful for fast deployments of the OneAgent and ensuring new resources are implemented.

-First we will run these steps individually so you get a feel for how they operate then we will provide a script that allows you to do it all at once.
+We will run these steps individually so you get a feel for how they operate.
+In a real life scenario you could run them all one after the other.

 ## Pre-Requisites
 1. You need an AWS account.
 If you don't have one [get one here](https://aws.amazon.com/)